pnp/blog/content/post/provisiongenie-an-open-source-provisioning-engine-for-microsoft.md

 We also needed to make some hard decisions, like

 ### No Microsoft Planner provisioning
-As the Microsoft Planner API doesn\'t support application-level permissions, we chose to not provision a Planner part with ProvisionGenie until Planner comes up with a fully working API.
+As the Microsoft Planner API doesn't support application-level permissions, we chose to not provision a Planner part with ProvisionGenie until Planner comes up with a fully working API.
 This meant, that we needed to come with an alternative for user to manage